honeycombio/opentelemetry-collector-symbolicator/README.md

           # (optional) prefix is used to nest the files in a sub key of the bucket
           prefix: source-maps
 ```

+#### Authentication
+We use the standard Google Cloud [storage](https://pkg.go.dev/cloud.google.com/go/storage) library for interacting with GCS, which uses the standard [Application Default Credentials](https://cloud.google.com/docs/authentication/application-default-credentials) for interacting with GCS.
+To use a private GCS bucket, set the `GOOGLE_APPLICATION_CREDENTIALS` environment variable, and the collector will do the rest.

 #### How does the GCS store source the files?